(1) Parallel programming

 Here, the two transfer threads compete for resources

-(amount in the Account), and wait for each to finish without releasing
+), and wait for each to finish without releasing

 the already acquired resources.